iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 $$

-By moving the scalar $c$ to the equation's left-hand side, we at last found a formula for the expected value.
+By moving the scalar $c$ to the equation's left-hand side, we finally found a formula for the expected value.
 And, of course, it meets our expectation![^pun-E]

 $$